UPDATE (12.14.2021): Images now reflect updates to the enhanced NYC subway.

 With fare parity and regularity, regional rail becomes a viable alternative to some subway extensions.
 When examining existing commuter rail infrastructure in NYC, certain regions stand out:

-In The Bronx, regional rail could fill several gaps in rapid transit coverage, while in Queens, it could fill gaps in NE and SE Queens; regional rail could serve the same catchment area as popular candidates for subway extensions, such as 3rd Avenue in The Bronx and Northern Boulevard in Queens.
+In The Bronx, regional rail could fill several gaps in rapid transit coverage; in Queens, it could fill gaps in NE and SE Queens.
+Regional rail could serve the same catchment area as popular candidates for subway extensions, such as 3rd Avenue in The Bronx and Northern Boulevard in Queens.
 Existing rail infrastructure also complements the Lexington Avenue, Flushing, Queens Boulevard, Fulton Street, and Jamaica Avenue corridors.
 Note that the images show what’s possible with existing infrastructure; when combined with targeted infill stations and other investments (future posts), a regional rail network would make rapid transit accessible to many more thousands of people.

 Consequently, my new approach to subway extensions under NYTIP takes regional rail into account.
 Key subway extension goals include increased system capacity, accessibility, connectivity, and ridership.
-Over the next few months, when I publish new posts on regional rail and republish the updated subway extension posts, you will see the new vision.
+As I publish new posts on regional rail and republish updated subway extension posts, you will see the new vision come together.
+Stay tuned!